 - If you can, only send one pdf.
 These tips help the recruiter save a lot of time (multiplied by 100 applications).
 Since so many don’t do that, you stand out immediately.

-- If you find it difficult to get invited to a talk, hire a layouter on fiverrr and get yourself an excellent looking cv.
+- If you find it difficult to get invited to a talk, hire a graphics designer on Fiverr and get yourself an excellent looking cv.
 Recruiters are humans and can be tricked into liking you.

 - Have somebody spellcheck.
-Not important to me personally, but to many recruiters
+Not necessary to me personally, but to many recruiters

 10. Recruiter spamming